yyjtech/code-of-conduct/reporting_guidelines.md

 enforcement first.
 If you are unsure what law enforcement agency is appropriate, please include this in your report and we will attempt to notify them.

-In your report please include:

-* Your contact info (so we can get in touch with you if we need to follow up)
-* Names (real, nicknames, or pseudonyms) of any individuals involved.
-If there were other witnesses besides you, please try to include them as well.
-* When and where the incident occurred.
-Please be as specific as possible.
-* Your account of what occurred.
-If there is a publicly available record (e.g. a mailing list archive or a public IRC logger) please include a link.
-* Any extra context you believe existed for the incident.
-* If you believe this incident is ongoing.
-* Any other information you believe we should have.
-* What happens after you file a report?

-You will receive an email from the YYJ Tech community leaders acknowledging receipt within 24 hours (and will aim for much quicker than that).
+If you included personal contact information, you will receive an email from the YYJ Tech community leaders acknowledging receipt within 24 hours (and will aim for much quicker than that).

 The working group will immediately meet to review the incident and determine: